Anchormen/sql4es/README.md

 CREATE TABLE index.mytype AS SELECT myDate as date, myString as text FROM anyType

-/* create a type with a (possibly expensive to calculate) aggregation result */ CREATE TABLE index.myagg AS SELECT myField, count(1) AS count, sum(myInt) AS sum from anyType GRUP BY myField ORDER BY count DESC
+/* create a type with a (possibly expensive to calculate) aggregation result */ CREATE TABLE index.myagg AS SELECT myField, count(1) AS count, sum(myInt) AS sum from anyType GROUP BY myField ORDER BY count DESC
 ```

 ***CREATE VIEW [alias] AS SELECT * FROM [index1] (, [index2])...
 (WHERE [condition])***